 Frequently Asked Questions

-No published randomized controlled trials have tested creatine for ADHD symptoms as of May 2026.
-The mechanistic case is plausible — brain bioenergetic differences appear in ADHD imaging studies, and creatine supports the energy systems involved — but mechanism is not evidence.
+No published randomized controlled trials have tested creatine for attention and focus support symptoms as of May 2026.
+The mechanistic case is plausible, brain bioenergetic differences appear in ADHD imaging studies, and creatine supports the energy systems involved, but mechanism is not evidence.
 Anyone presenting creatine as an established ADHD intervention is overstating what the data supports.
 It is not a substitute for clinical assessment or treatment.

 How much creatine should I take for brain health?